fastrgv/CoTerminalApps/README.md

 # CoTerminalApps
 Retro Games that run in a color-capable terminal on any platform with GNAT GPL installed.

-Grab the file Cotapps.tar.gz under "release...latest" for all source and data.
+Grab the file Cotapps.tar.gz under "release...latest" for all source and data, or try this link:

 https://github.com/fastrgv/CoTerminalApps/releases/download/v1.0.7/Cotapps.tar.gz